qaqaqaqaowh/Stuff/ver2/README.md

 **\*Client called again!**

 Whoops!!
-Apparently we have forgotten to apply the change to few of the pages.
+We've forgotten to apply the change to a few of the pages.

 ---

-Accidents like this happens all the time, as a website is always comprised of many HTML pages.
+Accidents like this happen all the time, as a website is always comprised of many HTML pages.
 We are not perfect human beings, making mistakes here and there is perfectly normal!

 ---